 Groovetube synth

-We have finalised production costs, and are able to take orders.
-Availability will be limited at first by stocks of fluorescents, please see below for details.
+We have a good idea of production costs, and are able to take a small number of orders.
+Initial availability is unfortunately limited by the disappearance of fluorescent tubes - please see below.

 Overview